ER11-7/SLATE/README.md

 # Welcome to my Data Analytics Portfolio

 # Hi, I'm Emil Roby!
-I am a data analytics enthusiast with a passion for transforming data into actionable insights.
+A QA Engineer turned data analytics enthusiast, with a passion for transforming data into actionable insights.
 In this repository, you'll find a collection of my data analysis projects showcasing my skills and expertise in data manipulation, visualization, and interpretation.

 ## Skills
 **Languages**